HewlettPackard/green-dcc/README.md

 ## 8. Modular Reward System

-A core feature of GreenDCC is its highly flexible and extensible reward system, designed to facilitate research into multi-objective sustainable scheduling.
+A core feature of SustainCluster is its highly flexible and extensible reward system, designed to facilitate research into multi-objective sustainable scheduling.
 Instead of a single fixed reward, users can easily define complex reward signals that balance various environmental, economic, and operational goals.

 The system is built around the concept of composable reward functions, located in the `rewards/` directory.

 ### 8.1 Built-in Reward Functions

-GreenDCC provides several pre-defined reward components, each inheriting from `rewards.base_reward.BaseReward` and targeting a specific optimization objective.
+SustainCluster provides several pre-defined reward components, each inheriting from `rewards.base_reward.BaseReward` and targeting a specific optimization objective.
 These components calculate a reward value based on the simulation results (`cluster_info`) from the latest timestep:

 | Reward Name                  | File (`rewards/predefined/`)           | Description                                                     | Key Input from `cluster_info`                                     |
 | :--------------------------- | :------------------------------------- | :-------------------------------------------------------------- | :---------------------------------------------------------------- |